jgiuffrida/dnd/stranger.md

   - Oh Toilynn's back
   - That robed elf lady ran up and hit me with some shocks and then ran away, got her though
   - phew i got that guy messing with the porcupine
-  - toilynn finds a person dressed up like a gnoll?
+  - Toilynn finds a person dressed up like a gnoll?
   - I should get the elf's stuff.
     - [I] A signet ring with a black octopus
     - [I] Notes in her pocket in common, describes us and gary